Tree preservation in Randwick

 - for minor or maintenance tree works, including crown thinning by a maximum of ten (10) percent in any two year period (excluding height reduction), pruning of deadwood more than 50mm in diameter, the removal of live branches to a height of 2.5 metres from ground level and the formative pruning of young trees as defined in AS 4373 - 2007.

-Plants declared under the Noxious Weeds Act 1993 to be a noxious weed in respect of land within the City of Randwick or any tree listed in Appendix B5-2 of Randwick's DCP can also be pruned or removed without Council consent.
+Plants declared under the Biodiversity Act 2015 to be a noxious weed in respect of land within the City of Randwick or any tree listed in Appendix B5-2 of Randwick's DCP can also be pruned or removed without Council consent.

 If you wish to make an application to prune/remove trees covered by Council's RLEP and DCP or you have any doubts about the legality of any tree works you may wish to undertake, please contact Council's Call Centre before starting the work.